Survey reveals impact of pandemic on young children’s handwriting

 We reveal the areas of handwriting that most concern teachers, and Michelle van Rooyen, an occupational therapist with a special interest in handwriting, shares her thoughts on the survey findings.

-A new, national survey of primary teachers has revealed the extent that the pandemic has impacted on children’s handwriting, with 83% of teachers and senior leaders saying disruption to their school has had a negative effect on pupils’ good handwriting habits.
+A new survey of primary teachers has revealed the extent that the pandemic has impacted on children’s handwriting, with 83% of teachers and senior leaders saying disruption to their school has had a negative effect on pupils’ good handwriting habits.

 Our research, conducted in June 2021, also asked which areas of handwriting had been most affected.
 Stamina was most commonly highlighted by Key Stage 2 teachers (72%) and headteachers (76%).